willp-bl/minisculus/5_docker/README.md

 ## Dockerfile

-An empty Dockerfile is present
+A Dockerfile that will package up the microservice into a container is present

 ## Microservice